-Note: This recipe comes to us from the wonderful Hawa Hassan, from her forthcoming cookbook “In Bibi’s Kitchen: The Recipes and Stories of Grandmothers from the Eight African Countries that Touch the Indian Ocean.”
+Note: This stewed eggplant recipe comes to us from Hawa Hassan.
+You can find this amazing recipe and many others from her forthcoming cookbook “In Bibi’s Kitchen: The Recipes and Stories of Grandmothers from the Eight African Countries that Touch the Indian Ocean.”

 - 2 lbs eggplant (about 2 large), cut into 2-inch pieces

 - 1 green bell pepper, stemmed, seeded, and thinly sliced

 - 4 garlic cloves, minced

 - 2 jalapeños, stemmed and thinly sliced (use less or leave out if you don’t want things too spicy)

 - ¼ tsp ground turmeric

 - 1 tsp kosher salt